Mick Jagger “She’s The Boss”

 I do vaguely remember when it came out.
 It was somewhere between the cheeky and vaguely preppy sex icon versions of Mick.
 It was “Dancing In The Streets” Mick.
 The Mick that was doing duets with Bowie, the Jackson 5 and Tina Turner, all of which seemed to be gimmicks to me — even then.
 So, I to whatever extent I was excited about “She’s the Boss,” my eleven year old self was savvy enough to be slightly more suspicious.

-I knew well — even then — that a frontman with an affected vocal style and more winks and nodes than riffs does not normally equate to great song or album-making.
-In fact, it’s worth asking — has any lead singer, known for their work with a band but who is not greatly proficient on another instrument ever made a masterful solo album?
+I knew well — even then — that a frontman known more for vocal affect than vocal prowess and more for winks and nods than riffs and hooks does not normally equate to great song or album-making.
+In fact, it’s worth asking — has any lead singer, famous for their work with a band but not proficient on another instrument (harmonica doesn’t count) ever made a great solo album?
 I struggle to think of one.
-I’m not sure I can think of the case where a true front person breaks free to create superior work.
-Neil Young?
-Michael Jackson, I guess?
+In fact, I’m not sure I can think of the case where a true front person breaks free to create superior work.
+Neil Young, kinda sorta?
+Michael Jackson, maybe probably?

 Mick Jagger, it turned out, was not the exception the rule.
 “She’s The Boss” is inferior to any Rolling Stones’ album, even the ones from that period.
 But how bad is it?
 The short answer is that the songs are generally weak, the performances are generally strong and the overall product is not embarrassing.
 There’s a specific sound of the mid-80s — a stew of Herby Hancock, Waddy Wachtel and Jan Hammer — which makes reliably bridges the gap between funky Album Oriented Rock and Caucasion Funk & R&B. It’s what makes “She’s The Boss” sound like The Pointer Sisters and Tina Turner albums from that same era (and vice versa).
 The bands on all of those albums are legit super-groups.
 “She’s The Boss,” for instance, features Herbie Hancock, Jan Hammer, Bill Laswell, Anton Fier, Pete Townhsend, G.E.
 Smith, Nile Rodgers and a half dozen other session players so famous, I actually knew their names.